Copyright © 2016

 Thomas and his guest tucked in with a gusto.
 When they had finally finished they both sat back and loudly burped in satisfaction.
 Thomas saw that there was still plenty of food left.
 His boys would not go hungry.

-Thomas asked Carmelo to make up two plates and keep them safe before he lit his pipe and sat back in companionable silence with O'Malley.
+Thomas asked Carmelo to make up two plates and keep them safe before he lit his pipe and sat back in companionable silence with O'Rourke.
 There was no need for talk.
 Each of them were happy with the way they were for now.

 The silence gave Thomas more time to think over what had been on his mind all day.
-Finally thinking he had worked things out, Thomas looked at O'Malley and then asked the older man.
+Finally thinking he had worked things out, Thomas looked at O'Rourke and then asked the older man.

 "If I had what I think is a good idea, how would I go about getting the Officers to listen to me with a good chance of being successful."